cara-tm/pat_eu_cookies_law/README.md

 * `lang` (string): the 4 letters language choice for localisation (i.e. `lang="en-us"`).
 Default: the active language preference sets within the Textpattern _Languages_ page.
 * `duration` (string or integer): the delay in months for the saving user's choice.
 Default: `1 Month` (can be set with a number only. i.e. `1`).
 * `force_reload` (boolean `1` or `0`): if set to `1` (true) the page will be reloaded on user acceptation.
 Default: `0`(false).
-* `infos` (string): a section name where you want to display your legal staatement or confidential policy.
+* `infos` (string) [named: `section` in v 0.1.7]: a section name where you want to display your legal staatement or confidential policy.
 That attribute create a link after the counting delay.
 Defaut: empty (no link creation).
 * `more` (string): the label of the link above for translation conveniencies.
 Default: empty.

 # JS files that generate cookies